siduction/sidu-manual/data/en/0310-part-size-examp_en.md

 | siduction Cinnamon | 15GB |
 | siduction KDE Plasma | 15GB |

 Otherwise, we recommend at least 20 GB of disk space when installing to the **Btrfs** file system and using `snapper`.
-50 GB is reasonable if you want to use siduction on **Btrfs** for a longer period of time and many snapshots are kept.
+50 GB or more is useful if you want to use siduction on **Btrfs** for a longer period of time and many snapshots are kept.

+> **Please note**
+> siduction does not support a separate boot partition when using the Btrfs file system.

 ### Examples with different disk sizes